svenrog/Geta.Bring/README.md

 ## What is it?

-This is a set of .NET Bring API libraries and module to integrate with EPiServer Commerce.
+This is a .NET Bring API library and module to integrate with EPiServer Commerce.
 Currently it supports these Bring APIs:
 - Shipping Guide API
 - Tracking API
 - Booking API